 Technology innovation.
 Global marketplace engagement.
 Shifting demographics.
 These forces and others are changing the way we work.
 Employees used to have well-defined career paths.
 Today, rapidly changing business priorities often force employees to adapt to new job realities with flexibility and ease.
 And employers must be ready to grow and retain employees for jobs that don’t yet exist.

 At first blush, flexible career pathing may seem like a potential nightmare, with employees randomly changing career tracks on a whim.
-But … it’s an entirely different picture when flexible career paths are part of a company-wide strategy to engage and develop employees to serve in a variety of roles over time.
-Is a flexible career pathing a winning strategy for employees?
+But … it’s an entirely different picture when flexible career paths are part of a company-wide strategy.
+A strategy to engage and develop employees to serve in a variety of roles over time.
+Is flexible career pathing a winning strategy for employees?
 For businesses?
-How can competency management bring flexible career pathing to life?
+How can competency management bring a flexible career path to life?

 Why Employees Like a Flexible Career Path

 The majority of today’s workforce is made up of Millennials, who fully expect to change employers – and careers – multiple times in their work lives.
 In their report, Millennial Careers: 2020 Vision, ManpowerGroup points out that Millennials see their careers as ultra marathons, with many branching routes, changes of pace, and regular breaks.
 They have an appetite for new opportunities and welcome learning as a way to develop skills to stay competitive at work.

-So: employees expect multiple career changes; they seek out new opportunities and the training to get them there, and they don’t all want to be managers.
-Flexible career pathing, where employees can change their career focus or level in response to personal or professional priorities, can be tremendously appealing for workers.
+So, employees expect multiple career changes; they seek out new opportunities and the training and development programs to get them there, and they don’t all want to be managers.
+A flexible career path, where employees can change their career focus or level in response to personal or professional priorities, can be tremendously appealing for workers.

 Value of Flexible Career Pathing for Employers